 4. Perfect Roasted Sweet Potatoes

-Sweet potatoes, along with pumpkins and apples, are one of those foods that help to complete any Thanksgiving table.
-For the Perfect Roasted Sweet Potatoes, try this recipe from Sweet Potato Soul, where a spice blend of paprika, cinnamon and cayenne will wake up your palate and complement the natural sweetness of this very popular tuberous root.
+Sweet potatoes, along with pumpkins and apples, are one of those foods that help complete any Thanksgiving table.
+For the Perfect Roasted Sweet Potatoes, try this recipe from Sweet Potato Soul, where a spice blend of paprika, cinnamon, and cayenne will wake up your palate and complement the natural sweetness of this popular tuberous root.

 5. Best Shredded Kale Salad

 Let’s not forget our greens.
 Oh She Glows promises the Best Shredded Kale Salad with this recipe.
-A hearty and nowadays very popular green, raw kale would make a nice textural as well as visual complement to everything else on your table.
-Tossed with a simple lemon juice and olive oil dressing and a Pecan Parmesan mixture, the salad blends great flavor with good nutrition.
+A hearty and nowadays very popular green, raw kale would make a nice textural and visual complement to everything else on your table.
+Tossed with a simple lemon juice and olive oil dressing and a pecan-Parmesan mixture, the salad blends great flavor with good nutrition.

 6. Impossible Pumpkin Pie

 These recipes show that a Thanksgiving meal made with wholesome, healing foods can be just as delectable as any other.
-Note that the quality of the ingredients makes a big difference in the flavor and texture of the dish in which they’re used, so choose the freshest, organic ingredients available and whenever possible.
+Note that the quality of the ingredients makes a big difference in the flavor and texture of any dish, so choose the freshest, organic ingredients available whenever possible.

 Make a commitment to yourself and your family to start reinvesting in your well-being now, and begin to enjoy the benefits right away.
-Why wait to the new year?
+Why wait for the new year?